 The King chooses the Prime Minister and government ministers as well as top public servants and judges.

 In its election report the African Union (AU) called on Swaziland to end the ban on political parties.

-In the AU said, ‘The overall objective of AU election observation missions is to promote democracy, strengthen democratic institutions and build public confidence in electoral processes in Africa.’
+In a statement ahead of the visit the AU said, ‘The overall objective of AU election observation missions is to promote democracy, strengthen democratic institutions and build public confidence in electoral processes in Africa.’

 The Southern Africa Development Community (SADC) Election Observation Mission in its report said the election had been successful, ‘in line with the Constitution of the Kingdom of Eswatini, and the guiding Legal Framework’.
 Unlike the AU, it did not consider whether Swaziland was a democracy.